-If you don't use this message, a default parameter value display of 0 - 127 is provided by the Launchkey [MK3].
+If this message is not used, a default parameter value display of 0 - 127 is provided by the Launchkey MK3.

-Controlling the Launchkey [MK3]'s features
+Controlling the Launchkey MK3's features

-Some of the Launchkey [MK3]'s features can be controlled by MIDI messages.
-All functionality described in this chapter is accessible through the Launchkey [MK3] DAW In/Out (USB) interface.
+Some of the Launchkey MK3's features can be controlled by MIDI messages.
+All functionality described in this chapter are accessible through the LKMK3 DAW In / Out (USB) interface only.